evequozf/dsutils.js/README.md

 ## Tooltip

-1. Easiest use: create the tooltip by binding to a selection, an set html for content change:
+1. Easiest use: create the tooltip by binding to a selection, an set `html` for content change:
 ```javascript
 	var tt = ds.tooltip(selection);
   	tt.html(function(d) { return d.Nom + "<br>" + d.Altitude + "m"; });
 ```
-2. Without binding to selection, you have to manually call listeners : attach the display of the tooltip to a selection of D3 elements by just setting the .html().
-Warning: without binding a selection but nevertheless using relative .x and .y, the call to show needs to provide the "this" context of the element as third argument !
+2. Without binding to selection, you have to manually call listeners : attach the display of the tooltip to a selection of D3 elements by just setting the `.html()`.
+Warning: without binding a selection but nevertheless using relative `.x` and `.y`, the call to show needs to provide the `this` context of the element as third argument !
 ```javascript
 	var tt = ds.ttip();
   	selection